Contact processes on the integers: A note on Mountford and Sweet's extension of Kuczek's argument to non-nearest neighbours contact processes

 \chapter{A note on Mountford and Sweet's extension of Kuczek's argument to non-nearest neighbours contact processes}

-\paragraph{Abstract:} An elementary proof of the i.i.d.\ nature of the growth of the right endpoint is presented.
+\paragraph{Abstract:} An elementary proof of the i.i.d.\ nature of the growth of the right endpoint for contact processes on the integers with symmetric, translation invariant interaction is presented.
 A related large deviations result for the density of oriented percolation is also given.